meergo/analytics-dotnet/CONTRIBUTING.md

-# Developers 🛠️
+# Contributing

-This file contains information useful for developers working with the Meergo .NET SDK.
+This file contains information useful for contributing to the Meergo .NET SDK.

 ## Testing the SDK